quotient-im/libQuotient/CONTRIBUTING.md

 The mustache files have a templated (not in C++ sense) definition of a network job, deriving from BaseJob; each job class is prepended, if necessary, with data structure definitions used by this job.
 The look of those files is hideous for a newcomer; the fact that there's no highlighter for the combination of Mustache (originally a web templating language) and C++ doesn't help things, either.
 To slightly simplify things some more or less generic constructs are defined in gtad.yaml (see its "mustache:" section).
 Adventurous souls that would like to figure what's going on in these files should speak up in the libQMatrixClient room - I (Kitsune) will be very glad to help you out.

-The types map in gtad.yaml is the central switchboard when it comes to matching OpenAPI types with C++ (and Qt) ones.
+The types map in `gtad.yaml` is the central switchboard when it comes to matching OpenAPI types with C++ (and Qt) ones.
 It uses the following type attributes aside from pretty obvious "imports:":
 * `avoidCopy` - this attribute defines whether a const ref should be used instead of a value.
 For basic types like int this is obviously unnecessary; but compound types like `QVector` should rather be taken by reference when possible.
 * `moveOnly` - some types are not copyable at all and must be moved instead (an obvious example is anything "tainted" with a member of type `std::unique_ptr<>`).
 The template will use `T&&` instead of `T` or `const T&` to pass such types around.
 * `useOmittable` - wrap types that have no value with "null" semantics (i.e. number types and custom-defined data structures) into a special `Omittable<>` template defined in `converters.h` - a substitute for `std::optional` from C++17 (we're still at C++14 yet).
 * `omittedValue` - an alternative for `useOmittable`, just provide a value used for an omitted parameter.
 This is used for bool parameters which normally are considered false if omitted (or they have an explicit default value, passed in the "official" GTAD's `defaultValue` variable).
 * `initializer` - this is a _partial_ (see GTAD and Mustache documentation for explanations but basically it's a variable that is a Mustache template itself) that specifies how exactly a default value should be passed to the parameter.
 E.g., the default value for a `QString` parameter is enclosed into `QStringLiteral`.

-Instead of relying on the event structure definition in the OpenAPI files, gtad.yaml uses pointers to libQMatrixClient's event structures: `EventPtr`, `RoomEventPtr` and `StateEventPtr`.
+Instead of relying on the event structure definition in the OpenAPI files, `gtad.yaml` uses pointers to libQMatrixClient's event structures: `EventPtr`, `RoomEventPtr` and `StateEventPtr`.
 Respectively, arrays of events, when encountered in OpenAPI definitions, are converted to `Events`, `RoomEvents` and `StateEvents` containers.
 When there's no way to figure the type from the definition, an opaque `QJsonObject` is used, leaving the conversion to the library and/or client code.

 ### Library API and doc-comments

 Whenever you add a new call to the library API that you expect to be used from client code, you must supply a proper doc-comment along with the call.
 Doxygen (with backslashes) style is preferred.
-You can find that some parts of the code still use JavaDoc (with @'s) style; feel free to replace it with Doxygen backslashes if that bothers you.
-Some parts are not even documented; add doc-comments to them is highly encouraged.
+You can find that some parts of the code still use JavaDoc (with @'s) style; feel free to replace it with Doxygen backslashes and if that bothers you.
+Some parts are not even documented; adding doc-comments to them is highly encouraged.

 Calls, data structures and other symbols not intended for use by clients should _not_ be exposed in (public) .h files, unless they are necessary to declare other public symbols.
 In particular, this involves private members (functions, typedefs, or variables) in public classes; use pimpl idiom to hide implementation details as much as possible.